 Now that we understand what these killer spam e-mails are, let’s talk about how in the world the senders are able to get our e-mail addresses to send us these junk e-mails in the first place.
 Spammers usually either buy our e-mail addresses in bulk from other companies or they use software programs called bots to automatically collect our e-mail addresses from the web.
 That’s why we have to be careful not to share our e-mails too often with web sites, groups or people we don’t know.
 It’s also a good idea to learn how companies intend to use our e-mail addresses before sharing with them.
 To find out how exposed you are to these scammers, go ahead and type your e-mail address in Yahoo or Google search bar and notice how many times your e-mail address comes up.
 You’re lucky if nothing comes up.

 One way you can help the fight against excessive and unsolicited e-mails is to report them.
-Whether you get e-mails at a reputable ISP like Yahoo or Google, or at work, you should report all these e-mails.
-There are now advanced filtering services and spam blocker information that companies use to fight junk e-mails and they get better every day but we have not won the fight against spammers because they are very clever and creative and find new ways to get around the sophisticated systems, and also because there are no real and effective laws to take spammers to court and even then it may cost companies a lot of money, effort and time to successfully prosecute spammers.
+Whether you get e-mails from reputable service providers like Yahoo or Google, or at work, you should report all these e-mails.
+There are now advanced filtering services and spam blocker tools that companies use to fight junk e-mails and they get better every day but we have not won the fight against spammers because they are very clever and creative and find new ways to get around the sophisticated systems, and also because there are no real and effective laws to take spammers to court and even then it may cost companies a lot of money, effort and time to successfully prosecute spammers.
 The way these filtering services work is they flag junk and unwanted e-mails after recognizing them by the nature of the e-mails such as bulk e-mails, with modified header or untrusted and unrecognized origin of spam.
 The e-mails are then quarantined in a special folder called junk e-mail.
 The filtering rules can be changed by the e-mail system administrator to be less or more stringent.
 Usually, the junk e-mails placed in these special folders are automatically deleted if the recipient is not interested in keeping them after careful review.
 One important downside of these filtering services is false positive which means that the software may flag legitimate and important e-mails as junk and delete them without your knowledge.
 This can happen and has happened many times, especially when we are waiting impatiently for very important emails.